Virginia Car Accident Settlement Calculator

 What is the average car accident settlement in Virginia?

-Based on 6,373 Virginia settlement records, the average settlement is $259,493 with a median of $125,000.
-The NAIC average BI claim is $21,079 — below the national average due to contributory negligence barring many claims.
+The NAIC average BI claim in Virginia is $21,079 (2022) — below the national average, partly because contributory negligence bars many claims.
 When the other driver is clearly 100% at fault, Virginia settlements can be substantial given the lack of damage caps.

 How does contributory negligence work in Virginia?